CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

       > **Note:** Custom Locations feature is dependent on the Cluster Connect feature.
 So both features have to be enabled for custom locations to work.Also az connectedk8s enable-features needs to be run on a machine where the kubeconfig file is pointing to the cluster on which the features are to be enabled.

-1. Now run the below command to deploy the extenstion of Azure Arc enabled Data Services on Azure Arc kubernetes cluster.
+1. Now run the below command to deploy the extenstion of Azure Arc-enabled Data Services on Azure Arc kubernetes cluster.

      ```
     az k8s-extension create --name azdata --extension-type microsoft.arcdataservices --cluster-type connectedClusters -c Arc-Data-Demo -g azure-arc --scope cluster --release-namespace arcdc --config Microsoft.CustomLocation.ServiceAccount=sa-bootstrapper